 A currently-enrolled student may request from the Registrar a leave of absence for up to 180 days without having to reapply to the program as long as the student is in good academic, social and financial standing at Meredith.
-First semester students are not eligible for a leave of absence and must request to withdraw.
 Students receiving financial assistance should confer with the Financial Assistance Office before applying for a leave.
 A student on leave of absence who does not re-enroll within the allotted leave time will be officially withdrawn from the College.
 After any withdrawal or non-compliance with the leave policy, a student must follow the re-admission process.